Why are You Considering Dental Implants?

 Your dental health is an important component to your overall health and wellbeing.
 For many, dental implants are the best solution for properly restoring broken and/or missing teeth, caused by injury or decay.
 They are a secure, stable and natural-looking replacement that should last the rest of your life.

 The best candidates for dental implants are generally in good health, have healthy gums and do not use tobacco.
 Following the procedures, our patients enjoy being able to eat anything, speak naturally and sport a smile that is supported by the bone structure nature intended.

 Surgical healing from this process takes approximately four to six months because your bone needs to grow around the screw and heal enough to hold the implant in place.
+Remember, everyone is different in how long it takes to sufficiently heal.
 (Scientific evidence has shown that titanium and bone have a unique ability to fuse together, creating a strong foundation.)

 Learn more about dental implants: